Magpie-Tools/magpie-docs/docs/faq.md

 ## Is Magpie multi-user?

 Yes.
+User accounts are role-based.

+## How is the first admin created?

-User accounts are role-based, and the first registered user becomes admin.
+Default local behavior: first registered user becomes admin.

+Production-oriented deployments may disable public registration and require a controlled bootstrap window (`ENABLE_PUBLIC_FIRST_ADMIN_BOOTSTRAP`, `ADMIN_BOOTSTRAP_TOKEN`).

 ## Which proxy protocols are supported?